fbugraaydin/spring-security/Readme.md

     ./gradlew dockerRun
     ```

 2. Dockerize project by getting current version.
-The docker image checks out project from GitHub.
+The docker image clones the project from GitHub.

     2.1.
 Pull docker image from DockerHub:
     ```